A decreasing step method for strongly oscillating stochastic models: Preliminaries

 and

 \end{MyProposition}

 The average of each expansion term will play an important role in our analysis, so that we will present a special notation for them.
 Indeed, let

-\begin{MyRemark} Consider $A_{\psi,M}^{2i+1}$ for $i\leq \lfloor (r-1)/2 \rfloor$.
-As $2j-2i-1$ is odd for any $j$ integer and given the fact that the odd powers of a centered Gaussian are centered we deduce \(\bar{v}_\psi^{2i+1,r} = 0.\) Of course this property transfers to $A_{\psi,M}^{2i+1}$ so that $\EX{A_{\psi,M}^{2i+1}}=0$, implying in turn that the terms with an odd index are centered. \end{MyRemark}
+\begin{MyRemark} Consider $A_{\psi ,M}^{2i+1}$ for $i\leq\lfloor(r-1)/2 \rfloor$.
+As $2j-2i-1$ is odd for any $j$ integer and given the fact that the odd powers of a centered Gaussian are centered, we deduce $\bar{v}_\psi^{2i+1,r} = 0.$ Of course this property transfers to $A_{\psi,M}^{2i+1}$ so that ${{\mathbb{E}}} [{A_{\psi ,M}^{2i+1}}]=0$, implying in turn that the terms with an odd index are centered. \end{MyRemark}

-Under some additional hypothesis, Proposition \ref{Prop:ErrorExpansion} may be used to obtain an $L_2$ control on the error of the approximation.
-For the sake of the presentation, let us denote from now on Note we have in particular $\Gamma_M^{[1]}=\Gamma_M$.
+Under some additional hypotheses, Proposition~\ref{PropErrorExpansion} may be used to obtain an $L_2$ control on the error of the approximation.
+For the sake of the presentation, let us denote from now on